hestabroo/website/_posts/2025-10-01-texasholdem.md

 <details>
   <summary>Shhh - robots at play</summary>
   It's a loop!
 The order of execution doesn't directly follow real world play order, as there were some quicker evaluation methods available by doing later stages earlier and re-using evaluated components.
-The robots weren't playing for real money so they didn't mind:
+The robots weren't playing for money so they didn't mind:

   {% highlight python %}
 simpledeck = list(deck.index)  #speed